Boston and Cambridge were centers of the Sixties counterculture, and from 1967-70 the other Boston Tea Party was the epicenter of the center.

 It’s a well-known story that James Brown calmed Boston after Martin Luther King’s assassination by letting WGBH-TV carry his Boston Garden performance live.
 Less well-known is the blues concert Muddy Waters gave at The Boston Tea Party the night King was killed.
 “Muddy sang the bluest blues I’ve ever heard, more of a wake really than a concert,“ remembered Nelson.

-The Boston Tea Party closed for good in December 1970.
-It was a victim of the rock ‘n roll popularity it helped to create.
+The Boston Tea Party closed for good in December 1970, a victim of the rock ‘n roll popularity it helped to create.
 Bands were commanding more money for larger venues.

 The 40th anniversary of the other Boston Tea Party was celebrated on Jan.
 24, 2007, with a gathering of 100 Boston music people.
 The Bostonian Society unveiled a small marker next to the 7-Eleven that occupies the ground floor.
 The rest of the building is now condominiums.